-Ask any regular user of Twitter, and they’ll tell you that it’s often tough to get one’s point across in 140 characters or less.
+Ask any regular user of Twitter, and they’ll tell you that it’s often tough to get one’s point across in 280 characters or less.

 During the phase of creating content – collateral, manuals, advertising, whatever – it’s too easy to succumb to the temptation of making our communication sound grander, more important, or somehow more “intellectual” than it really is.

 Too often, we want to show off.
 We want to revel in the thought that we know something about a subject that the reader does not.

 Most successful organizations in the world are able to distill their communicating down in a way that just about anyone can understand.

 It’s far easier to make things complicated than to make things simple, no matter what the task.
 Whether it’s writing text for your website or designing a commercial aircraft, the problem with making things simple is that takes a lot more work.